What is a Distal Fibula Fracture?

 - Finally, if they do suggest a break they will order an x-ray to determine the magnitude of the break.
 This information will help them formulate a plan for recovery.

-How is a Distal Fibula Fracture treated?
+How do you treat a Distal Fibula Fracture?

 After a doctor examines the limb and determines it is broken, then they will concoct a treatment plan best suited for the type of break.